Students learn lessons on climate change, pollution through raising salmon

 During the months that the salmon are in the classroom, students like to sit by the tank to observe.

 "When the eggs hatch they have sacs that carry their food," says Addy, a student.
 "That way they can hide still and don't have to look for food.
-It's funny because when they try to swim they just end up in circles," Hodges says.
+It's funny because when they try to swim they just end up in circles."

-"For instance, putting hand sanitizer on your hands and then putting your fingers in the tank – you've polluted the tank.
-That has happened to us before.
-That year we had seven make it.
-Normally we have about 180 that make it."

 That, of course, is the yolk — a tiny sack of food the baby salmon emerges with.
 Morse, who oversees the program, says that salmon don't have to eat until they reach the fry stage.